ZLLentz/ca-benchmark/README.md

 - I neglected to run this test for pure pyca because there appears to be an issue where callbacks are dropped if they come in too quickly, but the psp test is a nice proxy because psp is really just a python wrapper around pyca.

 # Preliminary Conclusions
-- pyca/psp currently has an advantage in the case where your application must create thousands of PV objects.
-Otherwise, it doesn't really matter which library you use.
+- pyca/psp currently has an advantage in the case where your application must create thousands of PV objects, but this has only a marginal advantage over pyepics.
+In all other cases, it doesn't really matter which library you use.
+- caproto is very promising but isn't mature enough to start using 100%